EightBitBoy/grafie/README.md

 Sometimes it is difficult to exclude (semi-)secret but important information from a repository.
 This might be special configuration files or API keys which should not be visible to the general public.
 Removing such information from a repository makes working on a project and building it difficult for everyone, secrets must be configured on every developer's machine and every continuous integration system.
 Changes to those secrets means reconfiguring all systems too.

 The Gradle plugin "Grafie" symmetrically encrypts files containing secrets.
 Encrypted files are added to the repository and versioned while the original cleartext versions of those files are added to a repository's ignore list.
 Whenever someone clones the repository and builds the project cleartext files are decrypted from the encrypted files.

+The encryption happens with the AES algorithm.
+A 128 bit key is used which is derived from the SHA-256 hash of a password with an arbitrary length.

 ## Include Grafie in your project
 Add Grafie to your build file: